amandashu/Cupcake-Muffin-Classification/reports/clean.md

 ## Data Cleaning and Preparation
 See [here](https://github.com/amandashu/Cupcake-Muffin-Classification/blob/main/src/data/clean.py) for the python functions that implement the cleaning as described below.

 Note many ingredients that are scraped are not common among all recipes (i.e apple cider).
 I limit the ingredients to look at to only flour, baking powder (or baking soda), butter (or oil), sugar, egg, and vanilla,  and did a one hot encoding.
-In some cases rather than a string a column's values might be a list of ingredient lines (i.e. when a recipe has both baking powder and baking soda).
+I make the assumption that baking powder/baking soda, butter/oil, and sugar/sugar substitutes serve the same purpose in the recipes, and will later convert baking soda to its baking powder equivalent amount, oil to butter, and sugar substitutes to sugar.
+In some cases rather than a string a column's values might be a list of ingredient lines/bullet points (i.e. to account for cases where a recipe has both baking powder and baking soda).
 The first intermediary data frame looks like this:

 | link | type | flour | baking powder/soda | butter/oil | sugar | egg | vanilla
 |------|------|------|------|------|------|------|------|